 Synchronization also finds content types and properties in the database that no longer exist in code.
 Synchronization ignores the content type if the major and minor version numbers of the assembly containing the content type is smaller than the major and minor version numbers that committed changes to the databases during a previous synchronization.

-Commit new content types and properties.
+Commit content types and properties.

-Create a new content type or property.
+Create a content type or property.

 Synchronization stores only enough information to fulfill the database constraints and to associate the row in the database with the class or class member from which it originated.
-It stores the remaining class settings in a separate, in-memory repository that is available when the content type or property is cached.
+It stores the remaining class settings in a separate, in-memory repository available when the content type or property is cached.

 Update a content type or property.